 An attractive and yet highly functional design, the Milano Pendle Heated Towel Rail with Shelf offers a high heat output and gives you storage for hand and bath towels alike.
 A great little solution for bathrooms in which storage can be an issue.

-A Large Family Bathroom
+A Large Bathroom

-A Large Milano Pendle with Shelf
+Large Milano Pendle with Shelf

 As with the smaller design, this large Milano Pendle offers the user a shelf alongside more horizontal bars for added storage and a greater heat output.
 Perfect for a large family bathroom.

-Flat Ladder Style Milano Calder
+Ladder Style Milano Arno

-If you have a large family, require a large number of towels and really want to add a bit of modern style to your home, then the Tall White Milano Calder could be a great solution for you and your family.
+If you have a large family, require a large number of towels and really want to add a bit of modern style to your home, then the Tall White Milano Arno could be a great solution for you and your family.

 Customers Bathroom Radiators